AliAbbasi/Deep-3D-Semantic-Scene-Extrapolation/README.md

 Clone all the files and directories to your machine,

-To run the CNN model do:
+To run the CNN model, on SUNCG and NYU dataset do:

+    python cnn_se.py SUN
-    python cnn_se.py
+    python cnn_se.py NYU

-To run the GAN model do:
+To run the GAN model, on SUNCG and NYU dataset do:

+    python gan_se.py SUN
-    python gan_se.py
+    python gan_se.py NYU

 These models after running will create ".ply" files in the "cnn_se_directory" and "gan_se_directory" respectively.
 Files with name included "NYU" show the scenes from NYU real scenes dataset and others show scenes from SUNCG synthetic scenes dataset.